 Most knee replacements used do not require any additional stabilising, other than substituting for the anterior cruciate ligament.
 These are referred to as minimally stabilised knee replacements.
 The next most common group is posterior stabilised.
 These have additional stability built into the knee replacement, so that the prosthesis substitutes for the posterior cruciate ligament as well.
+For the first time the Registry has classified a third group which is referred to as the medial pivot knee.
+These are regarded as minimally stabilised knees, but have a slightly different joint surface contour with the inner (medial) side of the joint surface having what is often referred to as a ball-and-socket medial portion of the articulation.
 The vast majority of knee replacements used are either minimally or posterior stabilised prostheses.
+Medial pivot knees are increasingly being used but they have only been used in small numbers at this time.
 Minimally stabilised prostheses have a slightly better outcome than posterior stabilised prostheses.
 However, there is some difficulty in being too definite about this, as posterior stabilised prostheses may be used more often in difficult cases.
 If a case is more difficult, it has the potential to be revised more often.
+Medial pivot knee replacements at this early stage have a higher rate of revision compared to minimally stabilised knee replacements.
+However, this is difficult to interpret as only a small number of different types of medial pivot prostheses have been used and some appear to be doing better than others.